Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond

+\emph{Metric Structure–} Generic features of $g$ follow from the boundary conditions satisfied by the fluid flow.
+Impermeability at each obstacle boundary yields infinite stretching of length, as measured with respect to $g$, in the direction \emph{normal} to the boundary.
+In particular, lengths scale as $\log{|n|^{-1}}$, where $n$ is the normal distance to the boundary \footnote{Consider a decomposition of the metric, near a point on the boundary of a conductor, into tangent and normal directions to its surface.
+Let $n$ denote the normal distance from the boundary and $t$ the tangent distance along it.
+Since $g^{-1}=\Omega M^{-1} \Omega^T$, impermeability implies that locally the normal component of the metric scales as $g^{-1}_{nn}\sim n^2/C+ \it{o}\left(n^2\right)$ for some constant $C$.
+Meanwhile, there is no metric singularity in the tangent direction, $g^{-1}_{tt}\sim C'+ \it{o}\left(1\right)$.
+Hence, $g_{nn}\sim C/n^2$.
+Hence the length measured orthogonal to the boundary between $n=\epsilon$ to $n=x$ becomes $\int_{\epsilon}^{x}\sqrt{g_{nn}}dn=\int_{\epsilon}^{x}\left(1/n\right)dn=\log{\left(x/\epsilon\right)}$.
 Normal distances thus blowup logarithmically as the boundary is approached. }.
 There is no such singularity in the \emph{tangent} direction.
 The metric can be visualized in the plane by plotting ellipses traced out by $\boldsymbol{q}$ satisfying $\boldsymbol{q}^Tg(\boldsymbol{x})\boldsymbol{q}=l^2$ for $l^2>0$ fixed, which depict the locus of points reachable by a particle starting at its center with a fixed energy $l^2$.
 Ellipse semiaxes are given by $r_{1,2}=\sqrt{l^2/\lambda_{1,2}}$, where $\lambda_{1,2}$ are the eigenvalues of $g$.
 Such ellipses overlay the plots in panels (a),(b) and (c) of Fig. \ref{fig:metricvisual}.
 At conducting boundaries, ellipses degenerate to slits tangent to the boundary, as it becomes infinitely costly to move normally to these surfaces.
 In central regions, ellipses approach circularity.
 Far from conducting boundaries, ellipses decay in size since velocity fields decay at infinity.
 It is thus costly to control particles far away from the conducting obstacles.

 \emph{Isometric Immersion–} A global isometric immersion of our metric as a surface in $\mathbb{R}^K$ is guaranteed for $K$ sufficiently large \cite{nash1954c}, though it may be crumpled and require $K>3$.
 However, because our metric is analytic, there exists\cite[p.4]{han2006isometric} a \emph{local} isometric immersion in $\mathbb{R}^3$.
 In Fig. \ref{fig:metricvisual}(d), we visualize an approximately isometric immersion of the annular region depicted in (c).
 The extrinsic geometry of the immersion is selected via a curvature-penalizing scheme developed by Chern et al. \cite{chern2018shape}.
 If a global isometric immersion exists, we expect it to resemble a set of volcanoes–one per conductor–of infinite height.